py-lama/shellama/README.md

 - **Git Integration**: Initialize repositories, commit changes, view status and logs
 - **Secure File Handling**: Proper permissions and security checks for all operations
 - **Cross-Origin Support**: CORS headers for integration with web applications
+- **LogLama Integration**: Integrates with LogLama for centralized logging, environment management, and service orchestration
-- **Detailed Logging**: Comprehensive logging of all operations for debugging and auditing
+- **Structured Logging**: All operations are logged with component context for better filtering and analysis
 - **Advanced Error Handling**: Standardized error responses with categorization and severity levels
 - **Debug Window Integration**: Real-time debugging information with filtering capabilities
 - **Dependency Management**: Support for pip, Poetry, and Pipenv for flexible dependency management